Alternative names: Coal tar.

 Coal tar may cause photosensitivity, hence the need to stay out of direct sunlight when using these preparations.
 In some instances your doctor may use the Goeckerman regimen, which is a combination of coal tar with UVB phototherapy.
 This has been found to be particularly successful for treating psoriasis.

 There is some controversy over the carcinogenic (cancer-causing) potential of coal tar.
 In animal studies, it has been shown to increase the chance of skin cancer.
 However, in human studies using safe doses, an increase in the incidence of cancers has not been found after 75 years of documented use.
 It's safe to use coal tar if you follow your doctor's instructions.

-It has been known for a long time that coal tar (2-5%) helps psoriasis and it is available as crude coal tar coal, tar lotion, and in refined forms incorporated into ready made creams, lotions and shampoos.
-In general, the more messy and smelly the tar preparation is, the better it is likely to work – so please be prepared to persevere with it.
+It has been known for a long time that coal tar (2-5%) helps with psoriasis.
+It is available as crude coal tar coal, tar lotion, and in refined forms incorporated into ready made creams, lotions and shampoos.
+In general, the more messy and smelly the tar preparation is, the better it is likely to work.

 The use of coal tar is declining as newer compounds effective against the different forms of psoriasis are replacing it.
 However, it still has the advantages of being low cost and causing less systemic toxicity as compared with more modern therapies.

-A chemical similar to those found in tar may be used on its own – known as Dithranol or Anthralin.
+A chemical known as Dithranol or Anthralin is similar to those found in tar and may be used on its own.
 This must be used cautiously as it can irritate, but a strength and base can usually be found to suit and help the individual person's psoriasis.
 Tar treatments can lead to steady and effective control.
 It is usually best to apply a tar or dithranol preparation daily, to be followed later by ultra-violet light treatment.